 2017 – Vikram Patel

-Vikram Patel, a psychiatrist, researcher, and teacher renowned for his work in creating access to public mental health, has demonstrated profound servant leadership through his research and leadership in providing innovative ways to extend mental health solutions in low-resourced areas around the world.
+Vikram Patel, a psychiatrist, researcher, and teacher renowned for his work in creating access to public mental health has demonstrated profound servant leadership through his research and leadership in providing innovative ways to extend mental health solutions in low-resource areas around the world.
 He founded the Centre for Global Mental Health in London and is currently director of the Centre for Control of Chronic Conditions in New Delhi, India, helping to improve access to mental health treatment.

 Nicholas Kristof and Sheryl WuDunn have written several bestselling books, including their most recent book A Path Appears: Transforming Lives, Creating Opportunity.
 The book provides research-based solutions to issues facing women and girls worldwide.
 Kristof and WuDunn are also the founders of the Half the Sky Movement, an organization dedicated to raising awareness about the challenges facing women and girls.
 The Half the Sky Movement uses interactive elements of social media and partners with nonprofits such as TOSTAN, Women for Women International, Grameen Foundation, and others.

 2015 – Shigeru Ban